-Synagogue, church attacks in Russia’s Dagestan kill police: Report
+Synagogue, church attacks in Russia’s Dagestan kill police

 Both the synagogue and the church are located in Derbent, which is home to ancient Jewish community in the mainly-Muslim North Caucasus region.
 The police post attack took place in Makhachkala, the capital of Dagestan, approximately 125 kilometres (75 miles away).

-The two police officers were killed in separate shootings, one at the police post in Makhachkala, and the other during the attack in Derbent.

-The synagogue in Derbent was set on fire as a result of the attack, local officials told the Reuters news agency.
+The synagogue in Derbent was set on fire as a result of the attack, local officials told the Reuters news agency, while eyewitnesses also reported that smoke was rising from the church.

-Two of the attackers have been shot dead, according to the unofficial Baza Telegram channel, which is close to security services.
+Two of the attackers have been shot dead, according to Russian news agencies quoting the country’s interior ministry.

+The attackers in Derbent had earlier been seen fleeing in a car.

+“Tonight in Derbent and Makhachkala unknown people made attempts to destablise the public situation,” said the Head of the Republic of Dagestan, Sergei Melikov.
+“Dagestan police officers stood in their way.
+According to preliminary information, there are casualties among them.
+All services are acting in accordance with the instruction … The identities of the attackers are being established.”